 Another basic reason that people visit websites is to retrieve contact information.
 Most sites will display their location, opening hours and phone number at the bottom of the screen.
 It’s essential that this information is clearly presented, especially for those in the service industry or those who have a brick and mortar store.
 Businesses that operate virtually often have alternative modes of contact, such as live chat and enquiry forms.
 However, studies show that consumers still favour a website that offers a contact number.
 A split test by Kissmetrics revealed that option A with a telephone number received 54% of the total conversions, with 46% going to the option B with no phone number.

 Some customers will come to your website to make a direct purchase.
-These customers are on the cusp of converting, so it’s important that your site is fully optimised to make the customer journey as smooth and seamless as possible.
+These customers are on the cusp of converting, so it’s important that your site is fully optimized to make the customer journey as smooth and seamless as possible.
 Remove any roadblocks along the way.
-It’s not uncommon for users to abandon their cart if they become fatigued by an unintuitive website.
+It’s not uncommon for users to abandon their cart if they become fatigued by an unintuitive website design.
 User experience is key when it comes to boosting your conversion rate.

 Users may come for information or contact details, but they might stay for something else.
 Give them something worth sticking around for by providing them with some on-site entertainment.
 Try spicing up your homepage with some engaging video or striking images.
 Some people enjoy browsing through this type of content for amusement, and while this may not lead directly to a sale, it’s an initial step in the customer relationship.